design-first/system-runtime-documentation/docs/Extend System Runtime.md

 ```

 It will:
-*  generate System Runtime core system in the **/build** directory,
-*  generate System Runtime core module for the server library,
+*  build System Runtime core module for the server library and and
-*  build System Runtime client library on the **/dist** directory,
+*  build System Runtime client library on the **/dist** directory
-*  run jshint and server/client tests.

 ## Add addons